awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-permissions.md

 ## Should I use a service\-linked role or a custom service role to run maintenance window tasks?<a name="maintenance-window-tasks-service-role"></a>

-To run maintenance tasks on your target instances, the Maintenance Windows service must have permission to access and run tasks on your instances\.
+To run maintenance tasks on your target nodes, the Maintenance Windows service must have permission to access and run tasks on your nodes\.
 You can provide this permission by specifying either the Systems Manager service\-linked role or a custom service role as part of a task configuration\.

 The type of role you should choose depends on the following factors: